Andrew4d3/building-microservices-notes/chapters/chapter-08.md

 for your metrics too; it would be very annoying for one service to have a metric called ResponseTime, and another to have one called RspTimeSecs, when they mean the same thing.

+---

+## What questions do we have to make when thinking about our monitoring metrics?

+What our people want to see and react to right now is different than what they need when drilling down.
+So, for the type of person who will be looking at this data, consider the following:

+-  What they need to know right now
+-  What they might want later
+-  How they like to consume data

+---

+## Good book for the graphical display of quantitative information

+A discussion about all the nuances involved in the graphical display of quantita‐ tive information is certainly outside the scope of this book, but a great place to start is Stephen Few’s excellent book Information Dashboard Design: Displaying Data for Ata-Glance Monitoring (Analytics Press).

+---

+## Two things to consider when monitoring one service

+-  Track inbound response time at a bare minimum.
+Once you’ve done that, follow with error rates and then start working on application-level metrics.
+-  Track the health of all downstream responses, at a bare minimum including the response time of downstream calls, and at best tracking error rates.

+---

+## Four things to consider when monitoring the whole system

+-  Ensure your metric storage tool allows for aggregation at a system or service level, and drill down to individual hosts.
+-  Ensure your metric storage tool allows you to maintain data long enough to understand trends in your system.
+-  Understand what requires a call to action, and structure alerting and dashboards accordingly.
+-  Investigate the possibility of unifying how you aggregate all of your various met‐ rics by seeing if a tool like Suro or Riemann makes sense for you.